89luca89/distrobox/docs/README.md

 The container will have complete access to your home, pen drives and so on, so do not expect it to be highly sandboxed like a plain docker/podman container or a flatpak.

+⚠️ **BE CAREFUL**: if you use docker, the daemon runs as root by default, so **root inside the docker container can modify system stuff outside the container**, if you have security concern for this, **use podman that runs in rootless mode**.
+Rootless docker is still not working as intended and will be included in the future when it will be complete.

 That said, it is in the works to implement some sort of decoupling with the host, as discussed here: [#28 Sandboxed mode](https://github.com/89luca89/distrobox/issues/28)

 ---